GSTechCon/GSTechCon.github.io/school/D315/Section3.md

 - [ ] Separation of Privilege
 - [x] Security

+---

 ## Lesson 1.2: Design Principles

 Watch the video on this page, which offers a comprehensive over of human-centered design, focusing on its four main principles: solving core root issues rather than superficial problems, prioritizing people in the design proces, adopting a systems view to understand interdependencies, and enaging in continuous prototyping and testing to ensure designs truly meet user needs.

+### Human-centered design principles

+* Ensure the root problem is solved and not the symptom.
+* The people need to be the main focus of the design proccess
+* focus on the system interactions and not just on one part
+* perform prototyping and testing iteratively and quickly

+### Root Problem Identification

+* focus on the cause of the problem and not the symptoms
+* needs to be a integral part of the design process
+    + importnat because you could end up attempting to solve the **wrong** problem
+* solving fundamental problems will assist with **root** problems

+## People-Centered Approach

+* focus should be on people and not technology

 ---